You are using an outdated browser. Please upgrade your browser to improve your experience.

 Becoming a donor requires a time commitment.
 Before you donate, there are several steps to make sure you are the best donor for the patient.
 These steps include an information session to provide resources to help you make your decision, as well as appointments for additional blood tests and a physical exam.
 The time needed for the actual donation depends on the donation procedure.

 The typical time commitment for the donation process is 20-30 hours of your time spread out over a four-to-six-week period.
 This does not include travel time, which is defined by air travel and staying overnight in a hotel.
-Nearly 40% of donors will travel during the donation process.
+Most donors will travel during the donation process.
 Marrow and PBSC donation require about the same total time commitment.

 What if I have medical complications related to the donation?